aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.32.1 (May 14, 2023) =
+* FIX: Attempt to read property 'comments_pagination_base' on null in UserRequest.php on line 103.

 = Version 2.32.0 (May 13, 2023) =
 * Improvement: Combine the current_user_can function calls into one userIsPluginAdmin function that has a filter so it can be easily overridden.